 These issues played a significant role for a good portion of his life.
 Over the course of his time Henry VIII would marry a total of six times, executing two of his wives.
 His pursuit of a male heir and desire to enter different marriages to fulfill this goal ultimately contributed to the break of England from the Roman Catholic Church.

 Henry's brother, Prince Arthur, died in 1502.
 Arthur left behind a widow, Catherine of Aragon, who was the daughter of Queen Isabella and King Ferdinand of Spain.
 Henry pursued and received papal permission from Pope Julius II to marry his brother's widow (in the 16th century, the impediment of affinity included a deceased spouse's siblings; in that era in-laws were viewed much like siblings are in modern times).

 Henry married Catherine in 1509 and this was the first of many marriages during his lifetime.
-Henry and Catherine were married several years when he suddenly announced a realization that marrying Catherine was a grave sin since she had been his brother's wife before Arthur passed away.
+Several years after Henry and Catherine married, he suddenly announced a realization that marrying Catherine was a grave sin since she had been his brother's wife before Arthur passed away.
 Despite the fact Catherine said she and Arthur never consummated their marriage (which is plausible since Arthur was ill and died so young, shortly after the marriage to Catherine took place) this appears to have been of little consequence to Henry.

 Image title: "Catharine of Aragon pleading her cause"